 A substantial majority of the loans to customers reprice within relatively short time periods; therefore, it is assumed that their carrying values approximate their fair values.
-The fair values of fixed-rate loans to customers are estimated by discounting their future cash flows using current market rates including respective credit spread.
+The fair values of fixed-rate loans to customers are estimated by discounting their future cash flows using current market rates including the respective credit spread derived from the Bank's own experience of probability of default and loss given default.
 Fair value incorporates expected future losses, while amortised cost and related impairment include only incurred losses at the end of the accounting period.